 Centennial Ridge, the highest maintained trail in the Canadian Rockies, is a beautiful ridgewalk in the heart of Kananaskis.

-While Centennial Ridge is a long and strenuous trail, there is no need to summit Mount Allen to enjoy gorgeous views (but it is definitely worthwhile if you have the time and energy)!
+While Centennial Ridge is a long and strenuous trail, there is no need to summit Mount Allan to enjoy gorgeous views (but it is definitely worthwhile if you have the time and energy)!
 Departing from Ribbon Creek, you reach meadows full of wildflowers in only 3 steep kilometres.
 In autumn, hike a little further to see golden larches.

 Route Description